4Securitas/checkmaster/README.md

 }
 ````

-Adding the parameter `--debug ERROR` will show only errors and not the entire log.
+Adding the parameter `--debug ERROR` will show only errors and not the all logs.
 ````
 checkmaster -c example_conf.json --debug ERROR --log-style raw
 ````